 This could postpone your life insurance approval or negatively affect your rates.

-Where was the stent placed, which specific coronary artery?
+Where was the stent placed, which specific coronary artery and where?

 Different vessels could change what you pay for life insurance.
-Angioplasty in the circumflex artery is less concerning than a stent in the “widow maker” or left anterior descending artery (LAD).
+Generally speaking, stents in arteries on the right side of your heart are less concerning than stents on the left side.
+For life insurance purposes, angioplasty in the circumflex artery is less concerning than a stent in the “widowmaker” or left anterior descending artery (LAD).

 What event led to the stent in the first place?